 A: The Pilates Method is a system of low-impact exercises that are systematically designed to develop core strength, create long flexible muscles, and improve posture as well as balance.

 The Pilates method is supportive yet challenging.
-The multiple pieces of apparatus that Joe Pilates created blend two seemingly incompatible elements together to give us a system that is both restorative and robust.
+The multiple pieces of apparatus that Joe Pilates created blend provide us with a system that is both restorative and robust.

 Q: I DON’T UNDERSTAND HOW PILATES CAN SERVE VASTLY DIFFERENT POPULATIONS?

 HOW CAN MY GOALS AS AN ATHLETE HAVE ANY CROSS-OVER TO MY GRANDMOTHER?